 The roster of O’Kelly Isley Jr, Ernie (Lead Guitar), Ronald (Lead Vocals), Marvin (Bass) and Rudolph Isley, along with brother-in-law Chris Jasper (Keyboards) were all about hit albums.
 31 albums in total, with standouts starting with 3+3 (2 Million Sold), Live it Up (Gold) and The Heat Is On (Double Platinum), plus Harvest for the World, Go For Your Guns, Showdown and Winner Take All (all Gold or Platinum).

 Their last hit LP was 1983’s Between the Sheets.
 Afterward, the group splintered into various touring incarnations, solo attempts and smaller configurations, such as the short-lived, Isley-Jasper-Isley, but members remain musically active to this day.

 EARTH, WIND & FIRE

 Universally heralded as one of the greatest bands of all time, Earth, Wind & Fire has the stats to back it up.
 Critics and the public alike agreed and rewarded them with 17 Grammy nominations, 6 wins; 12 American Music Award nods and 4 wins, 90 million albums sold – most certified Gold, Platinum, Double Platinum or Triple Platinum.

 In 1978 they got stuck in the soundtrack of another bad movie, Sgt.
-Pepper’s Lonely Hearts Club Band, but their song, “Got to Get You into My Life” went to #1.
-This was followed by the Double Platinum, I Am in ’79 and the certified Gold, Faces.
+Pepper’s Lonely Hearts Club Band, but their song, “Got to Get You into My Life,” went to #1.
+The Double Platinum followed this, I Am in ’79, and the certified Gold, Faces.
 More hit albums and international honors and awards continued throughout for the next several decades.
 On February 4, 2016, founder Maurice White passed away after battling Parkinson Disease, but EWF continues touring to this day.